 Brief Bio

-I am a sociological scholar of Gender and Family Studies whose interests lie at the intersection of race, gender, and class.
-My book in progress locates upward mobility as a meaning making experience and investigates how upward mobility shapes identity (re)construction and decision-making among Black professionals.
+My book in progress—currently under advanced contract with the University of Chicago press—locates upward mobility as a meaning making experience and investigates how upward mobility shapes identity (re)construction and decision-making among Black professionals.

-My research advances theories of Black femininity, Black masculinity, Marriage/Family, Cultural studies, Performativity, and Class.
+My research advances theories of Black femininity, Black masculinity, Marriage/Family, Cultural studies, and Social Class.

 My work has been published in Gender & Society, Journal of Marriage and Family, Sociological Focus, and the American Journal of Public Health.